uclaacm/learn.py-s21/session-8-standard-library-and-packages/README.md

 This is a very high level demo that illustrates an example of how machine learning can be used.
 We will be using the MNIST dataset of fashion/clothing to train and classify different types of clothing.
 This demo is in the form of a Jupyter notebook.
 1. Downlaod the jupyter notebook onto your computer
-2. Run '''python3 -m IPython notebook''' on your terminal, from the directory containing the notebook file.
+2. Run ```python3 -m IPython notebook``` on your terminal, from the directory containing the notebook file.
 3. Navigate to the file in the browser window that just opened.
 4. Open the file, and select "Run All"